 What I’ll use it for: Coffee substitute mixed with Chicory root and herbal tinctures.

-I washed the roots thoroughly and scrubbed them to remove all soil, discarding any pieces that were soft or mushy.
-These are air drying on trays.
-Tomorrow I’ll chop the roots up and pop them in the oven to slow roast.
-I’ll store them in airtight glass jars.
-We only harvested a small amount of root.
-Its better to wait for fall when the roots are bigger.
+I wash and scrub the dandelion roots thoroughly to remove all soil, discarding any pieces that were soft or mushy.
+Then I spread the roots out on mesh trays to air dry them.
+After about 24 hours I’ll chop the roots up and pop them in the oven to slow roast.
+The roasted dandelion roots are stored in airtight glass jars.

-The next time you see dandelions go ahead and nibble on the leaves (wash them first of course) and blow a few seeds into the air and make a wish!
+We sincerely hope that this post will encourage and inspire you to see dandelions as a valuable garden herb.
+The next time you see some cheerful dandelions in your garden go ahead and nibble on the leaves and blow a few seeds into the air and make a wish!